 M.C.
-Overholt is a first-year Architecture Ph.D. student in the History and Theory track at the University of Pennsylvania Weitzman School of Design.
+Overholt is a second-year Architecture Ph.D. student in the History and Theory track at the University of Pennsylvania Weitzman School of Design.
 Her scholarly interests include Black feminist theory and women of color feminisms, histories of sexuality, affect theory, and entanglements between architecture and social scientific expertise in the last four decades of the 20th century.

 She is also a recent graduate of the Master of Environmental Design (M.E.D.) program at Yale School of Architecture.
 Her Master’s thesis, titled “Space-Praxis: Towards a Feminist Politics of Design,” explored an array of feminist spatial interventions into the built environment from the 1970s to present day.
 The project was positioned to challenge the disciplinary boundaries of ‘architecture’ by attending to self-help design principles made manifest in women’s abortion clinics, community centers, co-operative housing projects, and community land trusts.
 This thesis research was generously supported by The Yale Center for the Study of Race, Indigeneity, and Transnational Migration (RITM).
 M.C. was also a recipient of a 2020-2021 long term fellowship from the New England Regional Fellowship Consortium (NERFC), sponsored by the Massachusetts Historical Society.